brdsdsu/brdsdsu.github.io/openings.md

 #### Undergraduate/Graduate Projects

 Ongoing projects consistently have opportunities for undergraduate (or graduate) student contributions.
 See our research page and recent publications for general topics (autonomous cyber-physical systems, intelligent edge systems, etc.).
-Essential skills include proficiency in Python, C++, and Linux commandline interface.
-Contact me if interested.
+Essential skills include proficiency in Python, C++, and Linux commandline interface. <a href="mailto:bdonyanavard@sdsu.edu">Contact Prof. Donyanavard</a> if interested.